tingalbert0/CMLearner/README.md

 # CMLearner
-Implementation of the cognitive map learning algorithm in Stockhl and Maass (2023) on Gymnasium Environments
+Implementation of the cognitive map learning algorithm in Stöckl and Maass (2023) on Gymnasium Environments